utxostack/rgbpp-sdk/packages/rgbpp/README.md

     collector,
     // The CKB transaction fee rate, default value is 1100 feeRate,
+    // (Optional) If the asset is compatible xUDT(not standard xUDT), the compatibleXudtTypeScript is required compatibleXudtTypeScript,
   },
   btc: {
     // The list of BTC addresses to provide RGB++ xUDT assets